Teaching and Learning Specialist

 Employment Type: This is a full-time position

-Location: New York City (in-person)
+Location: New York City (hybrid)

 Reports to: Manager of Curricula and Instruction